pydemo/parasite-db/README.md

 No-SQL db abstraction over Gmail.

 # DB
-Treat Gmail as free storage for your entries.
+Treat Gmail as free storage for your database entries.
-Each record is email.
+Each table record is email.

 # CRUD
 CRUD operations over SMTP or Gmail API.